evanmalherbe/Hangman/README.md

 The player guessing the word may, at any time, attempt to guess the whole word.
 If the word is correct, the game is over and the guesser wins.
 Otherwise, the other player may choose to penalize the guesser by adding an element to the diagram.
 If the guesser makes enough incorrect guesses to allow the other player to complete the diagram, the guesser loses.
 However, the guesser can also win by guessing all the letters that appear in the word, thereby completing the word, before the diagram is completed.

 ## Getting Started
 This project is a .NET Core MVC web application.
-To run it outside of Visual Studio, you'll need the **.NET Core SDK** installed on your machine (the version that is compatible with this project - 8.0).
+To run it outside of Visual Studio, you'll need the **.NET Core SDK** installed on your machine (the version that is compatible with this project is **8.0**).

 1. **Get the code (cloning the repository)** - You'll first need to get the code from Github.
 Follow these steps from your command line interface (CLI), such as Command Prompt, Powershell or Bash:<br/>
 `git clone https://github.com/evanmalherbe/Hangman.git`